 - Shapeshifter Default Form: Akinari Kashihara in Innocent Sin, and Tatsuya Suou in Eternal Punishment.

 - Shut Up, Kirk!: "Why did you come here?
 Heh... to spout gibberish??"

-- Slasher Smile: Makes big, toothy grins when he's about to do something monstorous.
+- Slasher Smile: Makes big, toothy grins when he's about to do something monstrous.

-- Supernatural Gold Eyes: His glowing gold eyes hint at his unnatural existance.
+- Supernatural Gold Eyes: His glowing gold eyes hint at his unnatural existence.